Foundational seminars

 This seminar class will teach students to examine how American popular culture, especially music, was used to challenge political and social systems in the United States, Europe, Central America, Asia, and Africa between the 1940s and 1980s.
 Topics include popular culture within the U.S. Civil Rights Movement, the Vietnam War, the Cold War, and Third Worldist Decolonization movements.

-HON 2000: Food in America - Aaron Martin
+HON 2000: Thinking Through Technology - Aaron Martin

 HON 2000: What Plagues Detroit? - Tim Moran